curateteaching/digitalpedagogy/keywords/gender.md

 * Artifact Permissions: CC BY-NC 2.0
 * Creator and Affiliation: Adrianne Wadewitz, Veronica Paredes, and FemTechNet Wikistorming Committee

 For several years now, feminist Wikipedians, led initially by Adrianne Wadewitz, have been organizing edit-a-thons to training women, queer communities, and people of color to edit Wikipedia to address gender and racial bias present among Wikipedians, who, according to a survey conducted by the Wikimedia Foundation, are overwhelmingly young, male, and white.
 Before her death, Wadewitz had worked with the WikiEd Foundation and FemTechNet to develop the assignments and teaching materials collected here.
 This includes rationale, learning objectives, types of assignments (ranging evaluating and copy editing of articles, to adding feminist scholarship to existing content, and creating new pages), an assignment builder, and tutorials.
-Wikipedia works best in longer scaffolded assignments, and over time students can becOme active participants in feminist Wikipedia editing projects, or at the very least learn to critique Wikipedia articles for gender bias.
+Wikipedia works best in longer scaffolded assignments, and over time students can become active participants in feminist Wikipedia editing projects, or at the very least learn to critique Wikipedia articles for gender bias.

 ## Semester-long Feminist Pedagogical Experiments